papadreama/InsightLab/content/public-notes/Contemplative Studies Course Syllabus.md

 - The Nine Dot Problem
 - Six Anchors Meditation
 - The Well Meditation
-- Mindful Eating

 #### Home Practices
-- **Mindful Eating:** Eat slowly and mindfully without any distractions (no phone, laptop, book, etc.).
+- **Mindful Eating (optional growth challenge):** Eat slowly and mindfully without any distractions (no phone, laptop, book, etc.).
 Bring your whole self to the meal.
 - **Novel observations of everyday experiences.**
 - **Journal:** Spend 15 - 20 minutes summarizing your experience with the practices listed above as well as any reflections on any of the readings and/or class discussions.